openstack-archive/tap-as-a-service/API_REFERENCE.rst

 This documents is an API REFERENCE for Tap-as-a-Service Neutron extension.

-The documents is organized into three section, TaaS Resources, API Reference and WorkFlow.
+The documents is organized into the following sections:
+* TaaS Resources
+* API Reference
+* TaaS CLI Reference
+* WorkFlow.

 TaaS Resources
 ==============